Duration: March 2026

 What we’re doing

-Groundwork Green Doctor’s visit the schools, and within a single day visit, and are able to identify where excess water is being lost.
+Groundwork Green Doctors visit schools and businesses, and within a single day visit, are able to identify where excess water is being wasted.

-Once identified, the team fit water saving devices such as tap aerators, displacement bags in toilet cisterns, shower regulators, and urinal controls.
+The Green Doctors also look for opportunities to fit water saving devices, such as tap aerators, displacement bags in toilet cisterns, shower flow regulators and urinal controls.

-Only schools in specific localities are able to access this support.
+Only schools and businesses in specific localities are able to access this support.
 You will be contacted by United Utilities and/or the Groundwork team directly if this is the case.

 Typical outcomes